magomimmo/modern-cljs/doc/tutorial-13.md

 As you can see, you can attach one or more predicates/functions to the same key.
 If no predicate fails, `nil` is returned.
-That's important to be remember when you'll exercise the `validate` function because could become misleading.
+That's important to remember when you'll exercise the `validate` function because it could become misleading.
 If at least one predicate fails, a map of keys to error values is returned.
-Again, to make things easier to be understood, suppose for a moment that the email value passed to `validate` was not well formed and that the password was empty.
+Again, to make things easier to understand, suppose for a moment that the email value passed to `validate` was not well formed and that the password was empty.
 You would get a result like the following: